-The project is going to organise three capacity building seminars, addressed to youth workers, a guide for youth workers, research for the identification of the relevant cultural heritage assets and an e-learning course in order to inform youth workers on the possibilities to use oral traditions as a source for local development.
+The project has organised two capacity building seminars, addressed to youth workers, a guide for youth workers, research for the identification of the relevant cultural heritage assets and an e-learning course in order to inform youth workers on the possibilities to use oral traditions as a source for local development.

-At the end of the project, it is expected that youth workers and young people are going to develop significantly their skills in relation with the use of intangible cultural heritage as a source of local development and social inclusion for marginalized people.
+As a result of the project, the youth workers and young people involved have developed significantly their skills in relation with the use of intangible cultural heritage as a source of local development and social inclusion for marginalized people.